-As per AES Gener by-laws, Board members do not receive compensation for their services.
-During the year 2019, the Directors of the Company did not receive any kind of remuneration for other functions, nor expenses of representation, per diem, royalties, or any other stipend; the foregoing, with the exception of those directors who are members of the Directors Committee and whose compensation is detailed in the following paragraph.
+As per AES Andes by-laws, Board members do not receive compensation for their services.
+During the year 2021, the Directors of the Company did not receive any kind of remuneration for other functions, nor expenses of representation, per diem, royalties, or any other stipend; the foregoing, with the exception of those directors who are members of the Directors' Committee and whose compensation is detailed in the following paragraph.

-At the Ordinary Shareholders' Meeting, held on April 26, 2019, it was agreed to set the amount of UF 260, equivalent approximately to USD\$10.800 (ten thousand dollars) monthly, as remuneration of the members of the Directors Committee.
+At the Ordinary Shareholders' Meeting, held on April, 2022, it was agreed to set the amount of UF 300, equivalent approximately to USD\$11,400 monthly, as remuneration of the members of the Directors' Committee.